Alboroni/Sentinel/Labs/LAB05/README.md

 <br>

 2. Review how many Threat Indicators are currently imported.
-(Note we have many different sources for threat indicator that have been imported into this Sentinel workspace)
+(Note we have many different sources of threat indicators that have been imported into this Sentinel workspace)

 4. We are going to add our current public IP address as a threat for the purposes of the Lab.
 Please open a browser and use a site such as . http://whatismyip.host/ to find your IPv4 public address.
 5. In Threat Intelligence click add new